Relativistic quantum mechanics: Non-relativistic and relativistic Hamiltonians

-The Klein–Gordon and Dirac equations for free particles
+Klein–Gordon and Dirac equations for free particles

 Substituting the energy and momentum operators directly into the energy–momentum relation may at first sight seem appealing, to obtain the Klein–Gordon equation:

 and was discovered by many people because of the straightforward way of obtaining it, notably by Schrödinger in 1925 before he found the non-relativistic equation named after him, and by Klein and Gordon in 1927, who included electromagnetic interactions in the equation.
-This is relativistically invariant, yet this equation alone isn't a sufficient foundation for RQM for a at least two reasons: one is that negative-energy states are solutions, another is the density (given below), and this equation as it stands is only applicable to spinless particles.
+This is relativistically invariant, yet this equation alone isn't a sufficient foundation for RQM for at least two reasons: one is that negative-energy states are solutions, another is the density (given below), and this equation as it stands is only applicable to spinless particles.
 This equation can be factored into the form:

 where α = (α_{1}, α_{2}, α_{3}) and β are not simply numbers or vectors, but 4 × 4 Hermitian matrices that are required to anticommute for i ≠ j:

 and square to the identity matrix:

 so that terms with mixed second-order derivatives cancel while the second-order derivatives purely in space and time remain.
 The first factor:

 is the Dirac equation.
 The other factor is also the Dirac equation, but for a particle of negative mass.
 Each factor is relativistically invariant.
 The reasoning can be done the other way round: propose the Hamiltonian in the above form, as Dirac did in 1928, then pre-multiply the equation by the other factor of operators E + cα · p + βmc^{2}, and comparison with the KG equation determines the constraints on α and β.
 The positive mass equation can continue to be used without loss of continuity.
 The matrices multiplying ψ suggest it isn't a scalar wavefunction as permitted in the KG equation, but must instead be a four-component entity.
 The Dirac equation still predicts negative energy solutions, so Dirac postulated that negative energy states are always occupied, because according to the Pauli principle, electronic transitions from positive to negative energy levels in atoms would be forbidden.
 See Dirac sea for details.